Asymptotic non-linear shrinkage and eigenvector overlap for weighted sample covariance: characterization, non-linear shrinkage oracle formulas and overlap distribution

 Finally, for all $x \in \R$ such that $\Delta_n$ is continuous at $x$:

 \end{dft}

-We can now describe the asymptotic behavior of $\Delta_n$, which naturally leads to asymptotic shrinkage formulas. \begin{thm}[Oracle covariance shrinkage formula] Assume the conditions H1-H5 and that $H$ and $D$ are a finite mixture of diracs and p.d.f. that have a density.
+We can now describe the asymptotic behavior of $\Delta_n$, which naturally leads to asymptotic shrinkage formulas. \begin{thm}[Oracle covariance shrinkage formula] Assume the conditions \ref{H1}-\ref{H5}.
 There exists a nonrandom function $\Delta: \R \rightarrow \R$ such that a.s, $\forall x \in \R_+, \Delta_n(x) \rightarrow \Delta(x)$.
 Moreover, we have by Stieltjes-Perron formula:

-Suppose $c<1$.
+Suppose $c \neq 1$.
 Then:

-where for $\lambda \in \R^* \backslash \{x \in S_F, F'(x) = 0\}$:
+where for $\lambda \in \R \backslash \{x \in S_F, F'(x) = 0\}$:

 \end{thm}